Kucukgz/OCT---MH/README.md

 # OCT---MH

 That repository is to respond how to get some images features and it has been created to prove that script works correctly, or not.
-Also, script gives us the histogram.
+Also, the script gives us the histogram.
 Lastly, it pictures the comparison of every plane with regard to features.

 All algorithms implemented in Python.